Dallas Construction Vehicle Accident Attorneys

 Common Causes of Construction Vehicle Accidents

-You might think that the truck driver should be held liable for an accident involving a construction vehicle.
+You might think the truck driver should be held liable for an accident involving a construction vehicle.
 After all, they were behind the wheel and made a careless mistake.
 However, their employer could be just as much to blame.
-Multiple parties could be at fault depending on the circumstances of the crash.
+Multiple parties could be at fault, depending on the circumstances of the crash.

 The most common causes of construction vehicle accidents are:

 - Negligent hiring – It’s necessary for trucking companies to review a prospective employee’s experience, qualifications, criminal record, prior accident reports, and other details.
-Without a thorough background check, they could hire a dangerous truck driver that doesn’t know how to operate the vehicle or that has a history of reckless behavior behind the wheel.
+Without a thorough background check, they could hire a dangerous truck driver who doesn’t know how to operate the vehicle or has a history of reckless behavior behind the wheel.

 - Blind spots – Four major blind spots exist on large trucks.
 They’re more significant than blind spots on small cars.
 The trucker must thoroughly check for other vehicles before merging, changing lanes, or turning.